“We Muslims believe in Jesus and we respect him even more than Christians.”

 True Christians do not take (and have never taken) Mary and Jesus as “two gods” besides God.
 The Christian Trinity consists of God, Jesus and the Holy Spirit, not of God, Jesus and Mary.
 Christians didn’t “make” Jesus, a mere man, into God rather, He has always been God.
 Christians believe in His Deity as well as His humanity.

 It’s possible Muhammad ran into a heretical sect (the Choloridians) who exalted Mary as a goddess and then took their heresy as representative of what Christians believe.
-This in fact, proves the human authorship of the Quran.
+This again proves the human authorship of the Quran.
 If Allah is all-knowing, he ought to know what Christians really believed.

 The Concise Dictionary of Islam admits: “In some cases the ‘material’ which forms the substance of Quranic narrative, details of the creeds of Christianity and Judaism for example, does not correspond to those religion’s own understanding of their beliefs.
 This could be said, for example, of the notion of the Trinity found in the Quran …The Trinity ‘seen’ in the Quran is not the Trinity of the Apostle Creed, or of the Nicene creed” (pp. 229-230).